Johnny Coulon: Undisputedly taking the World Bantamweight Title

-On year after his win against Kendrick, many sources consider his 20 round points decision over Frankie Conley on February 26, 1911 in New Orleans, Louisiana, as bestowing the World Bantamweight Title for the first time at age 22.
+One year after his win against Kendrick, many sources consider his twenty-round points decision over Frankie Conley on February 26, 1911 in New Orleans, Louisiana, as the start of his reign as bantamweight champion, which he captured at the age of 22.
 In the historic bout at the West Side Athletic Club, both men gave equal punishment throughout the bout with Conley still able to throw punches in the final twentieth round.
 Believing Coulon still a clear winner of the bout, the Indianapolis Star, gave eighteen of the twenty rounds to Coulon, though not by wide margins.